garroshub/garroshub/README.md

 ### Glad to see you here! &nbsp;

-I love to talk data science, technology, investment and sustainability tpoics.
+I love to talk data science, technology, investment and sustainability topics.

 ### My past work/research projects portfolio (click the button below!)